Classical Education: The Oldest Ideas for the Youngest Minds

 In Book I of Laws, Plato described the purpose of education this way: “…if you ask what is the good of education in general, the answer is easy: that education makes good men, and that good men act nobly.”
 The sage continued by pointing out how students prepared to live virtuous lives pursue the ideal of responsible citizenship.
 In this powerful dialogue Plato summed up what can be described as “educating for liberty,” or preparing young men and women to live in a free society.
 The founding fathers of our nation, including George Washington in both his second inaugural and farewell addresses, clearly tied a well-educated and virtuous population to the success of the republic.
 It was the classical model of education the founders had in mind when they considered a means for keeping our constitutional republic and preserving the union.
 It is in the end a method of education that prepares students for more than simply college or work by utilizing lost tools of learning to cultivate wise and virtuous men and women.

 What exactly is a classical education?
 In a nutshell it is the same course of study that propelled Western Civilization upward in its civic institutions, personal liberty, philanthropy, economic enterprise, technological innovation, and relative safety and security.
 Rooted in an approach that goes back to ancient Greece and Rome and developed over a long period of time in the West, it is a way of educating that provides students with the tools of learning necessary to be well-formed human beings who know who they are and understand the world around them.
 These tools help students acquire the knowledge, skills, and dispositions necessary to live virtuous and happy lives.
-A classical education accomplishes this by teaching students at the points of their physiological strengths and by respecting a proper hierarchy of knowledge.
+The classical curriculum accomplishes this by teaching students at the points of their physiological strengths and by respecting a proper hierarchy of knowledge.
 It places its historical, literary, and artistic focus on what are referred to as “The Classics.”
-It offers a teleological study of mathematics and the natural sciences, and maintains a focus on teaching students Latin and Greek (or Greek root words).
+It offers purposeful study of mathematics and the natural sciences, and maintains a focus on teaching students Latin and Greek (or Greek root words).